Senpai-Sama7/Houston-Oil-Airs/docs/README.md

 # Houston Oil Airs Documentation

 Welcome to the Houston Oil Airs documentation hub.
-This directory contains comprehensive guides and references for deploying, developing, and maintaining the platform.
+This directory contains comprehensive guides and references for deploying, developing, and maintaining the AI research platform and Houston urban intelligence system.

 ## 📚 Documentation Index